vikrantmehta123/iitm-pdsa-leet-code/Arrays, Lists, Stacks, Queues, Hashing/Questions.md

 ## 2. [Longest Consecutive Sequence](https://leetcode.com/problems/longest-consecutive-sequence/description/)

 ### 2.1 Brute Force

-- For every element, iterate over the array to check if the next element exists in the array.
-Keep doing this as long as the next element is found.
+Can you think of a brute force way to solve this problem?
-- Keep a counter for each sequence, and track the maximum.
+You would look at each number and then search the entire array to see if the next number exists.
+You would do this for each element in the array, and keep track of the longest one.

-- Time Complexity: $O(n^2)$.
-But we are told to find an $O(n)$ solution!
+But what’s the problem with this approach?
+It takes a lot of time—specifically, the time complexity is $O(n^2)$.
+But we’re asked to find a solution that’s faster, with a time complexity of $O(n)$.

 ### 2.2 Improved Approach Using Sets

 🧠 Deep Dive:

-In the brute-force approach, we had to iterate through the entire unsorted array to check if the next element existed.
-Is there a way to optimize this check?
+When using brute force, we had to search the entire array to check if the next number existed.
+Do you think there’s a way to speed up this check?
+What if we had a data structure that allows us to check if a number exists in constant time?

-**Hint**: Consider using a data structure that allows constant-time lookups.
+**Hint**: Think of a data structure that has constant-time lookups.

-We can use **set** data structure to serve this purpose!
+We can use a **set** here!

-How would you solve this using sets?
+So, how can we solve this using sets?

-- For each number, while the next consecutive number exists, keep counting.
+- For each number, while the next consecutive number exists, we keep counting.
-- However, if we use this method directly, some numbers may be checked more than once, leading to $O(n^2)$ time complexity.
-Can we do better?
+- But wait!
+If we use this method directly, some numbers might get checked more than once, which still gives us $O(n^2)$ time.
+How can we improve this?

 Which numbers can start a consecutive sequence?
 - Only those numbers ```n``` where ```n-1``` is not in the set.
 Only these numbers can be the starting points of the longest consecutive sequence.
-Can you see why?
+Do you see why?
 - By finding these starting points, we can run our loop efficiently on only these elements.
 - Time Complexity: $O(n)$
 - Space Complexity: $O(n)$